 The Content ID subfield indicates the identifier of the content.

-The Request Method subfield indicates the request method to solicit the transmission
+The Request Method subfield is a bit mask that (#1091) indicates the request method to solicit the transmission

 of an EBCS identified by the content ID contained in the Content ID subfield.
 The encoding of the Request Method subfield is defined in Table 9-bc3 (Request Method subfield encoding).
+When no bits are set within the Negotiation Method subfield there is no negotiation (#1091).

 Table 9-bc3—Request Method subfield encoding